 - Certificated Learning

 - Credit by Examination: Advanced Placement, Cambridge Examinations, College Level Examination Program, and International Baccalaureate Organization

 - Military Training and the Defense Activity for Non-Traditional Education Support (DANTES)

 If you have not already documented your work and life experiences, you might want to explore how to develop a portfolio that can be evaluated for credit through Evergreen’s Prior Learning from Experience (PLE) program.
-This video gives a brief introduction to the program.

 For more information about Prior Learning Assessment, please contact the Office of Admissions.

 Evergreen awards credit for some learning that earns a certificate acknowledging participation and completion of a workshop, seminar, or training program.
 Complete a Certificated Learning Application form (PDF), available from the Office of Admissions, for each workshop, seminar or program you would like evaluated for credit.
 You will need to provide a pamphlet or course outline and/or a syllabus from the workshop